Course Outline

 Advanced Loft and Boundary Feature

-• Adding sketch segments for detailed designs
+• Adding sketch segments to refine and expand existing designs for government use.

-• Cleaning up a model to ensure clarity
+• Cleaning up a model to ensure clarity and precision in the final design for government applications.

 Advanced Filleting and Other Features